linode/docs/docs/networking/remote-access.md

 ## Configuring IP Failover

-If you're using two Linodes to make a website highly available with Heartbeat and Pacemaker , you can use the Linode Manager to configure IP failover.
+*IP failover* is the process by which an IP address is reassigned from one Linode to another in the event the first one fails or goes down.
+If you're using two Linodes to make a website [highly available](/docs/websites/introduction-to-high-availability) with Keepalived or a similar service, you can use the Linode Manager to configure IP failover.
 Here's how:

 1. Log in to the [Linode Manager](https://manager.linode.com).
 2. Click the **Linodes** tab.
 A list of your virtual private servers appears.